SAP-samples/teched2023-IN266/exercises/ex0/README.md

 Scenario monitoring provides a comprehensive view of the current integration processes being executed within this tenant.
 It systematically catalogs each integration scenario, detailing the tasks undertaken and the progress achieved for each.
 This feature, part of CIAS (Cloud Integration Automation Service), is crucial for maintaining visibility and control over integration operations.

 ![seo](/exercises/ex0/images/seo.png)

+Let us now proceed to the next exercise, where we will generate the workflow.

 **Continue to - [Exercise 2 - Generate a workflow](../ex2/README.md)**